Femboy-Flix/FemboyFlix-Website/README.md

 # FemboyFlix Website #
-The repository for my website

-**How the site works**
+Welcome to the repository for my website!
+I think it's interesting to share the code with you.

+## What the Site Does ##

-The links are **affiliate** links from the Amazon Partner Network.
+The website includes links that are **affiliate** links from the Amazon Partner Network.

 If you buy something through these links, you won’t pay anything extra. ^^

-# Community #

-The community page is under development and will be coming soon.
-At the moment, I’m learning how to build websites, so it might take some time.
-My idea is a page where femboys can upload and review clothing they’ve bought.
+## Coming Features ##

+- **Community Page**: A new tab will be added next to Blog Outfit and Social Media.
+  - The community can share stylish clothing or clothing links, providing inspiration and ideas.

+At the moment, I am learning to code the backend.
+I’ve made some progress, but it might take a little time to complete.
+Thank you for your patience!